aftoncodes/Pyth-OS/README.md

 # Notes
 Please make sure that your user's password and the root password are different, otherwise issues may occur.

-When exiting Powershell, type 'exit' twice, this is due to an error that I can't seem to fix
+~~When exiting Powershell, type 'exit' twice, this is due to an error that I can't seem to fix~~ (Issue fixed in latest release)

 If you want to download Pyth-OS without DOOM, to save space or whatever, download Pyth-OS-noDOOM.zip from releases instead of Pyth-OS.zip

-If you run main.py without logging in through launch.py , it will not work.
-However, if you do so and instead of pressing enter you type 'debug', it will let you access main.py (Meant for testing, not intended usage).

-ㅤ

 Thanks for using Pyth-OS, if you liked Pyth-OS please leave a star or follow my GitHub!
 Discord DMs are also open, friend me at William_Afton#2643 for any questions.